fubar2/treeval_gal/README.md

 ## News and updates

-#### February 11 2024
+#### For discussion February 11 2024
-1. With much help from @bgruening, fixing hicexplorer and hicBuildMatrix.
-   - Unfortunately that meant a version bump for hicexplorer and fixes are needed for half a dozen of the suite's tools :(
-3. Restructuring the main TreeValGal workflow.
-   - Subworkflow changes like name or adding tags seems to break the automated main workflow update, so moving the main subworkflow steps back into the main TreeValGal workflow.

-##### How to incorporate tracks from VGP workflow files?
+##### Incorporate tracks from VGP workflow runs into JBrowse2 ?
-- What is available.
-- What would be useful in JBrowse2
+- What additional tracks would be useful for TreeValGal?
+   - for VGP internal use
+   - for scientists and the public
+- What is available?
-- How to incorporate useful tracks.
+- How to incorporate useful tracks into JBrowse2 objects?

+##### Downstream uses for JBrowse2 archives
+  - JBrowse2 archive contents can be displayed by a byte-range static web server
+    - Typically nginx or apache.
+       - Setup static web pages with links to the unpacked browser archive directory `index.html` file.
+  - Can also view on a local laptop browser without Galaxy or internet access
+     - a tiny pop-up python webserver is included with the data for local use.

 ##### How best to represent repeat density?
 The zoomed in start of this screenshot from the [fish TreeValGal demonstration](https://usegalaxy.eu/datasets/4838ba20a6d8676593a004b88f7c8ab8/preview) shows how a repeat (corresponding to the telomere) counts as 1 for the wiggle on the left, then a group of 3 tiny repeats bump the wiggle to 3.
 Needs to be normalised to give the proportion of repetitive sequence in a window - the actual count of small repeats might also be useful.

 ![image](https://github.com/fubar2/treeval_gal/assets/6016266/80331cb3-5459-4c40-b4de-c14a881bf306)

+##### Progress

+1. With much help from @bgruening, fixing hicexplorer and hicBuildMatrix.
+   - Unfortunately that meant a version bump for hicexplorer and fixes are needed for half a dozen of the suite's tools :(
+2. Restructuring the main TreeValGal workflow.
+   - Subworkflow changes like name or adding tags seems to break the automated main workflow update, so moving the main subworkflow steps back into the main TreeValGal workflow.

 #### January 21